petrstepanov/petrstepanov.github.io/static/petr-stepanov-ui.md

 📅 Aug 2014 - May 2020

+* Assembled positron lifetime and Doppler spectrometers from ORTEC and Canberra (Mirion) fast electronic units.
+Utilized High-Purity Germanium Detectors (HPGe) and scintillation-based detector systems for single-photon counting.
+* Developed three open-source programs (C++, CERN ROOT) for a novel interpretation of the positron lifetime and Doppler experimental spectra.
+  * Derived and solved kinetic equations describing the formation and chemical reactions of e+ and Ps atoms in solids, liquids, and nano-powders (Wolfram Mathematica).
+  * Incorporated physical parameters (grain size, defect concentrations, rate constants) into custom models (PDFs with convolution) for fitting the experimental spectra (RooFit).
+* The above research allowed for the estimation of defect concentrations and sizes in solids, classification of defect types (vacancies, dislocations), and characterization of the chemical decoration of defects.
+* Wrote three desktop GUI programs for spectra fitting and interpretation (C++, CMake, ROOT, Qt, Java)
+  * GitHub repositories contain over 10k lines of code in total: [TLIST Processor](https://github.com/petrstepanov/tlist-processor), [SW Calculator](https://github.com/petrstepanov/sw-calculator), [RooPositron](https://github.com/petrstepanov/roopositron).
+  * Extended default ROOT GUI library (Qt-based) to support the MVP design pattern.
+* Wrote a GUI application [LuminApp](https://github.com/petrstepanov/luminapp) (Java, Swing) to parse and merge time-stamped data from optical spectrometer and thermometer.
+This increased data processing time by two orders of magnitude.
+* Developed static website (Hexo, Gulp, Bootstrap) and visual identity for the [SelimLab](http://physics.bgsu.edu/selimlab/) research group.
+The website has a 99% Google performance rank and features 700 ms time to interactive metrics.
+* Maintained local Apache HTTP server [physics.bgsu.edu](https://physics.bgsu.edu/) hosting over 10 websites at the BGSU.
+* Created website for the [ICPA-18](https://physics.bgsu.edu/icpa18/) international conference with registration (over 150 users) and payment system workflow (WordPress, PHP, Recurly.js), and [landing pages](https://physics.bgsu.edu/IWZnO_2020/index.html) for events.

 ### UI/UX Designer, Frontend Developer • Freelance

 📅 Sep 2012 - May 2020

+* Designed and built an online e-commerce store [Sticker Store LLC](https://bimmersticker.store/) with a static website generator (Figma, Hexo, Snipcart, Bootstrap, SASS, Express.JS, EJS, Node.js).
+  * Improved the Google PageSpeed Insights metrics (CLS, LCP) up to 97%.
+  * Created a recursive script to export over 300 products from YAML file to Google Merchant.
+  * Optimized SEO.
+The project reached over 1400 organic monthly users.
+* Made iOS application (Swift, UIkit, storyboards) for the [We.Team](https://we.team/en/) messenger (more than 3k monthly downloads in AppStore).
+Participated in cloud-based messenger development with enhanced file sharing capabilities (HTML, React JS, SASS).
+* Migrated the landing page for [Sweetbridge](https://sweetbridge.com/) company from WordPress to Jekyll static site generator (Ruby, CSS).
+This resulted in a 70% improvement in the page load time.
+* Developed the front-end part (Angular.js, HTML, LESS) for [Lili Social](https://myli.li/) network.
+  * Assisted with iOS mobile application (Ionic).
+  * Enabled SEO crawling of over 1000 Angular.js pages with Google bot.
+* Web design.
+  * Designed logos, UI/UX prototypes (Figma, Sketch, Illustrator) and branding identity for over [10 different companies](https://dribbble.com/petrstepanov).
+  * Converted numerous design assets and mockups into responsive HTML and CSS.
+  * Mocked up and integrated dozens of cross-browser responsive email templates.

 ### Web Designer, Full Stack Web Developer